coderfreeze/banking_system/README.md

 ## Features
 - **User Registration**: Users can create new accounts with an email, full name, and password.
 This will be added to the local MySQL database.
 - **User Login**: Registered users can login using their email and password.
 - **Account Management**: Users can view their account balance, full name, and operate their account.
-These operations include: deposit, withdraw and a simple loan simulator.
+These operations include: deposit, withdraw, and a simple loan simulator.
 - **Data Storage**: User and account information is securely stored in local MySQL database.

 ## Technologies